Q: What Does “Pura Vida” mean?

 Q: What about emergency medical services?

 A: There is an emergency clinic in Playas del Coco (on the main road) - Coco Medical Center and there are emergency 911 medical services with an ambulance in Sardinal (about 10 minutes from Hermosa).
 Please note that 911 service standards may differ from North American expectations and help may take time to arrive.
-There are also several excellent private doctors in Playas del Coco and several full service hospitals in the area; the closest is CIMA hospital (next to the Do-It Center in Guardia, on the way to Liberia) and several in Liberia (about 35 minutes drive north).
-San Rafael de Arcangel Hospital located in Liberia is an excellent, full-service private hospital option.
+There are also several excellent private doctors in Playas del Coco and several full service hospitals in the area.
+San Rafael de Arcangel Hospital located in Liberia is an excellent, full-service private hospital option as well as the public Hospital Enrique Baltodano

 Q: When I come to visit will I need a car?